Information & Privacy Practices

 Do you accept insurance?

 I am not accepting insurance however I will provide you a receipt that you can submit to your insurance for reimbursement according to your policy.
 This will typically affect the level of coverage (if any) that an insurance company is willing to provide at our agency and may increase the size of a deductible if applicable.
 Payment is expected in the beginning of the session.
-I take cash or check made out to Princeton Counseling.
+I'll send you an invoice through Square and you can use a credit card for payment.
 Please cancel your session at least 24 hours prior to your appointment otherwise there is a $50 late cancellation fee.
-A sliding scale fee for ongoing sessions is possible if income and resources are limited.
-This would be discussed at our first meeting.

 What if I need to cancel my appointment?